KaiFengAS/KaiFengAS.github.io/_pages/about.md

 As an **econometrician**, I use machine learning tools to explore
 - asymptotic properties of optimal policy design
-- human-computer interaction in decision making
+- human-computer interaction in decision-making
 - (optimal) transport perspective of statistical estimation

 Roughly speaking, I provide mathematical explanations for empirically successful machine learning methods, and justify their application to economic problems.